wangyu9/qhw-code/README.md

-# Fast quasi-harmonic weights for geometric data interpolation.
+# Fast Quasi-Harmonic Weights for Geometric Data Interpolation.

 This repo is a c++ implementation of the paper